-See the "Managing Interview Handlers in Cisco Unity Connection 10.x" chapter for more information.
+See the "Managing Interview Handlers" chapter for more information.

 Dispatch Messages

 You can use the dispatch message feature to send a message to a distribution list, with the message configured in such a way that only one user in the group needs to act on the message.
 When listening to a dispatch message, users are given the option to accept the message, postpone the message, or decline the message.
 When the message has been accepted by one of the members of the distribution list, the copies in the mailboxes of the remaining recipients are removed.